fufulame41/cs121/README.md

 # cs121
-write out functions and constants get and print the array do the test swap function get the array sorted return the sorted array
+this program should get a list of 9 numbers and put them in order by getting two variables and comparing them to see if the right number is greater than the left. first i will write out functions and constants get and print the array sort the numbers swap the numbers in the array display the numbers